-Find out by a telephone call the name and job title of the person you need to write to and, if possible something about him or her (the firm last worked for, the job last promoted from).
+Find out by a telephone call the name and job title of the person you need to write to and, if possible something about them (the firm last worked for, the job last promoted from).
 Weave all that highly specific information into your letter:

 Such letters are hard work to research and write .. and follow up.
 (Don't expect the prospect to call you back.
-You want him to wait expectantly for your call, with a reluctant smile of admiration for your boldness and hard work.)
-But all you need to do is write a handful each month, and gain a good conversion-to-sale ratio on a big ticket product.
+You want them to wait expectantly for your call, with a reluctant smile of admiration for your boldness and hard work.)
+But all you need to do is write a handful each month, and gain a good conversion-to-sale ratio on a big-ticket product.

 One thing I promise you - most of those you write to will see you.
 They're dying to know what else you've found out about them!